TimLiu2019/nodejs-demo/README.md

 ### Introduction

-NODEJS-demo has four folders:
+NODEJS-projects has four projects:

-1. async-demo: promise
+1. vividly: a backend project for a movie store based on mongodb
-2. mongo-demo: CRUD to mongodb using mongoose
+2. async-demo: promise related operations
-3. vividly: a project based on mongodb
+3. mongo-demo: CRUD to mongodb using mongoose
 4. modellingRelationship: modelling relationships between connected data